cfe-lab/Kive/doc/dev_docs.md

 return code, nor do you need to output anything to either of the standard streams.

+Shipyard puts no restrictions on what characters can appear in your dataset names, except those imposed by your file system.
+You must take care that your programs can handle all possible characters in file names.
+For example, on Unix, spaces are allowed.
+When using scripting languages such as bash, be careful to enclose your variables in quotes, (ie. "$2" instead of just $2) to avoid problems caused by spaces.

 This required interface means that you cannot pass additional command line arguments to your script.
 If you want to do that, write a wrapper for your script, perhaps in a shell scripting language like Bash, which